-Without a doubt using Google Ad Grants for Nonprofits has its limits and disadvantages.
-And while it may be common practice to moan about the serious lack of variety and features for a Google Ad Grants account, you can still use these limitations to your advantage.
+Without a doubt, using Google Ad Grants for Nonprofits has its limits and disadvantages.
+And while it may be common practice to moan about the severe lack of variety and features for a Google Ad Grants account.
+You can still use these limitations to your advantage.
 There are several methods that we can employ to get the absolute most out of these ad campaigns as possible.

-In this article Ben Givon will cover three effective workarounds that all marketers and advertisers should use to attract more quality leads and traffic as possible:
+In this article, Ben Givon will cover three effective workarounds all marketers and advertisers should use to attract the most quality leads and traffic possible:

 - Utilize mobile app extensions